orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 ```

 - You can also place an objPlayMusic object in the room and set the variable "BGM" in its creation code.
 If you want something to stop music, use "scrStopMusic"
-- A template room (rTemplate) that has all of the correct view settings is included which can be duplicated and modified.
+- A template room (rTemplate) that has all of the correct view settings is included which can be duplicated and modified
 - A sample room is included not as an example for good needle but just for me to test the engine
 - If you're using slopes, it's possible that certain gimmicks such as ice blocks might not work properly with them because of how they're coded
 - Game saves are stored in the same folder with the .gm82/.exe file